Who can Volunteer? |

 How You Can Join Us

-If you would like to help us add a measure of warmth and compassion to Anderson Regional Health System, you may apply for membership by contacting the Volunteer Auxiliary Director at
+If you would like to help us add a measure of warmth and compassion to Anderson Regional Health System, you may apply for membership by contacting the Volunteer Auxiliary Coordinator at

 If you would prefer to only serve as a member of our fundraising team, you will not need to attend the hospital orientation.
 Only you know your unique situation, so however you choose to serve, your support is welcome.